 I treat my water kefir a little like my sourdough starter.
 I try to refresh them at least every two weeks.

-This is also how I separate my grains when giving them to friends!
-However, instead of a pint jar, I use a smaller half pint or even smaller mini jam jar!
+Instead of a pint jar, use a smaller half pint or even smaller mini jam jar!
 I add 1/4 c of grains, just enough for my basic recipe, add a spoonful of sugar, cover with water, and pass them on!

 There is so much more we can talk about with water kefir, and I’ll be posting about it more in the future.
 When I first started sharing my extra water kefir grains, I created a little printable guide I included with each jar.
 I want to share that custom guide with you today!